-The College of Education offers a Doctor of Philosophy degree (Ph.D.) with six areas of emphasis.
+The College of Education offers a Doctor of Philosophy degree (Ph.D.) with eight areas of emphasis.
 A Doctor of Education degree (Ed.D.) is offered in educational leadership.
 Areas of Emphasis are available in the Ph.D. include the following:

 - Equity and Diversity in Education - This program allows educators and those in related fields to enhance their knowledge, skills, and dispositions to work more effectively with individuals from diverse backgrounds.